goodyInt/gavinpower.com/README.md

-#### gavinpower.com
+## gavinpower.com

 ###  Hi, thanks for checking out the source code.
-This project is built with vs code, with gulp and browserify.
+This project is built with vs code, gulp and browserify.

 ### To set up the project type the following into terminal (assuming you have npm and bower installed):